sp-droid/showtime/content/blog/md-cheat-sheet.md

     * Describe my changes
     * Mention all the members of my team
         * Ask for feedback

-+ Create a list by starting a line with `+`, `-`, or `*`
-+ Sub-lists are made by indenting 2 spaces:
-  - Marker character change forces new list start:
-    * Ac tristique libero volutpat at
-    + Facilisis in pretium nisl aliquet
-    - Nulla volutpat aliquam velit
-+ Very easy!
 ```

 1. First ordered list item